phronmophobic/blog/markdown/ui-model.md

 > As we make things simpler, we get more independence of decisions because they're not interleaved
 > {{blockquote-footer}}[Rich Hickey](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/SimpleMadeEasy.md){{/blockquote-footer}}

 One of the promises of building systems using simpler constructs is flexibility.
 Unfortunately, having more decision points can make the day to day development of software harder.
-To combat analysis paralysis, membrane follows "make the common case easy and the complex case possible".{{footnote}}Derived from Larry Wall's "make the easy things easy, and the hard things possible"{{/footnote}} {{footnote}}Hopefully, this isn't too disappointing for the masochistisic web developer that's used to "make the common case complex, and the complex case janky".{{/footnote}} In practice, that means uising simple constructs (make the complex case possible) and have tools, recipes, documentation and frameworks that package best practices for common tasks (make the common case easy).
+To combat analysis paralysis, membrane follows "make the common case easy and the complex case possible".{{footnote}}Derived from Larry Wall's "make the easy things easy, and the hard things possible"{{/footnote}} {{footnote}}Hopefully, this isn't too disappointing for the masochistic web developer that's used to "make the common case complex, and the complex case janky".{{/footnote}} In practice, that means using simple constructs (make the complex case possible) and have tools, recipes, documentation and frameworks that package best practices for common tasks (make the common case easy).
 In this post, we'll be focusing on the simple constructs themselves, so it may not be clear how everything fits together until future posts. <!-- , which we'll start to cover in the next post. -->